EloiStree/2022_11_22_gdp_zhu_li_static_singleton/README.md

 # Zhu Li Static Singleton

-Simply send a GUID and don't worry about the rest for now.
+Simply send a GUID or a variable don't worry about the rest for now.
 We'll implement the remaining functionality later.

 <a href="https://avatar.fandom.com/fr/wiki/Zhu_Li_Moon">